 For a detour, visit Danov Hill (Sahat Tepe) with its famous five-century-old Clock Tower that doesn’t work.
 The only man who knew how it operated – died with the secret.

 At the bottom of the stairs leading up to the hill, there is a statue of Miljo the Crazy, the town’s legend.
 Supposedly, this Casanova brings luck in love (if you rub his knees), and makes wishes come true (if you whisper them in his ear).

-If you join the free walking tour through Plovdiv, you will learn even more interesting facts and figures on the oldest city in Europe!
+If you join the free walking tour through Plovdiv, you will learn even more interesting facts and figures about the oldest city in Europe!
 Free Plovdiv Tour starts every day in front of the Town Hall, at 11 am and 6 pm from May to September, and at 2 pm for the rest of the year!
 If you listen to your tour guide carefully and provide correct answers, you might even win some candy!
 For me, it was a rewarding experience as it gave me additional ideas on what to do in Plovdiv during my 5-day stay.

 13:30 Grab lunch at Supa Bar or La Pasta